Headhunter (song): Other known covers and remixes

 Hot Tracks and Razormaid! (also known as "Welcome to...Headhunter") released remixes of the song to DJs.
-In addition, Danny Tenaglia, Eskimos & Egypt, DBS, Project 12:01 and Icon of Coil made cover versions.
+In addition, Danny Tenaglia, Eskimos & Egypt, DBS, Project 12:01, Icon of Coil and Ayria made cover versions.
 Aghast View also did a remix, and ThouShaltNot produced a parody version in a relaxed jazz/lounge style (in contrast to the pounding industrial dance beat of the original).
 Funk carioca group Bonde do Tigrão sampled the instrumental of this song in "Cerol na Mão", released in 2001, resulting in a lawsuit by Front 242 against Bonde do Tigrão due to musical plagiarism.